KHOmega/KH-PC-and-Linux-Setup/refined-windows-setup.md

        - **Steam**: `~\steamapps\common\KINGDOM HEARTS -HD 1.5+2.5 ReMIX-`
        - **Epic Games Launcher**: `~\KH_1.5_2.5`

-- Step 5: Click `Next >` and choose `Install Panacea for Windows`.
+- Step 5: Click `Next >` and choose `Install Panacea`.
 We will be using Panacea for this tutorial.
    - OpenKH Panacea allows you to load your mods without modifying the game files.

 - Step 6: OpenKH will ask if you want to install `Lua Backend`.
 This is *not* necessary for Re:Fined, so feel free to click `Next >` if you do not wish to install it.